 In general, sparklers, fountains and novelty fireworks items that do not explode or are not intended to spin or to leave the ground and fly through the air, are permitted for use in North Carolina.
 Fireworks that are legal include:

 - Smoke devices consisting of a tube or sphere that produce white or colored smoke

 - Trick noisemakers, including party poppers, string poppers and snappers

 - Wire sparklers

-In 2007, approximately 9,500 people sustained an injury from fireworks serious enough to send them to their local emergency room.
+Each year, thousands of people sustain injuries from fireworks - serious enough to send them to their local emergency room.
 The majority of the injuries were from burns.
 Sparklers are the most frequent cause of firework injuries to children nationwide.
 A lit sparkler can reach temperatures of up to 1,800 degrees that can cause third degree burns when a child grabs the wire.